Why consider accessibility?

 The FBMH eLearning team can support you in significantly enhancing accessibility in your teaching, making education more inclusive and effective for all students.
 Here’s how:

-- Guidance on Accessible Content Creation – The FBMH eLearning team teams offer training on creating accessible materials, such as ensuring alternative text for images, accessible documents, and captions for videos.
-We can provide clear guidelines for using proper headings, descriptive links, and accessible color contrasts, ensuring your content can be navigated by all students, including those using screen readers.
+- Guidance on Accessible Content Creation: The FBMH eLearning team offers training on creating accessible materials, such as ensuring alternative text for images, accessible documents, and captions for videos.
+We can provide clear guidelines for using proper headings, descriptive links, and accessible colour contrasts, ensuring your content can be navigated by all students, including those using screen readers.

-- Reviewing and Remediating Existing Materials – The FBMH eLearning team can audit your course materials to identify how you might be able to resolve accessibility issues, such as reformatting PDFs or adding alt text to images.
-We provide advice, and guidance in fixing accessibility issues, such as editing documents or adjusting course layouts to meet accessibility standards.
+- Reviewing and Remediating Existing Materials: The FBMH eLearning team can audit your course materials to identify how you might be able to resolve accessibility issues, such as reformatting PDFs or adding alt text to images.
+We provide advice and guidance on fixing accessibility issues, such as editing documents or adjusting course layouts to meet accessibility standards.

 By partnering with FBMH eLearning, you can create accessible, engaging, and inclusive courses that benefit all students.